.

 be thought of as more “technical”

-than “fundamental” in nature.
+than “fundamental”

-The term “technical analysis”
+in nature.
+The term “technical

-is generally used to refer to
+used to refer to analysis based

-analysis based on data intrinsic
+on data intrinsic to a market,

-to a market, such as price and
+such as price and volume.
+It

-volume.
-It is often contrasted
+is often contrasted with “fundamental

-that relies upon analysis of
+upon analysis of factors external

-such as crop conditions, the
+to a market, such as crop conditions,

-weather or supply and demand
+the weather or supply and demand

 One feature of a trend-following